Measuring Innovation – The Definitive Guide to Innovation Management KPIs

 The point is to link you strategic choices to concrete actions by assessing what needs to be true for the choices to be good ones in order for you to test them.

-The Play-to-Win Strategy Canvas works well when you want to make sure your concrete actions are actually taking your strategy forward.
+The Playing-to-Win Strategy Canvas works well when you want to make sure your concrete actions are actually taking your strategy forward.

 Some concrete leadership & strategy metrics are the percentage of management’s time spent on strategic innovation or the number of executives receiving training related to innovation (for example innovation management process related, or industry specific training).

 The aforementioned metrics can be good if you want to renew your business or your staff doesn’t have much prior experience in innovation management.
 It is, however, not relevant to measure these types of things if you’re used to innovate constantly (for example businesses that are operating in creative industries).